-This weekend the 41st edition of the Cape Town Cycle Tour brings thousands of cyclists and visitors to South Africa’s mother city.
+This weekend the Cape Town Cycle Tour brings thousands of cyclists and visitors to South Africa’s mother city.
 What began in 1977 as a protest ride to ‘encourage’ the city council to think about bicycles as part of its urban planning, and look after cyclists on the (by 1978 standards) busy roads, has evolved into what is now one of the world’s leading cycle events – with as many as 35 000 cyclists taking part!

 The Cycle Tour follows a 109km route, circling the beautiful Cape Peninsula along some of the most scenic coastal roads in the world – all blissfully car-free for the day!
 And while the pros are battling it out up-front for a coveted sub-3 hour spot, others have the unique opportunity to take it a bit slower and enjoy the more social aspect of the ride.